IMGT®, the international ImMunoGeneTics information system®

 - delimits precisely the different regions of the junctions:

 - determines the number of mutations in the 3'V-REGION, D-REGION and 5'J-REGION of the IG JUNCTIONs.

-- calculates the "gc" content of the N-REGIONs of the IG and TR JUNCTIONs.
+- calculates the "gc" content of the N-REGION of the IG and TR JUNCTION.

 The IMGT/JunctionAnalysis Welcome page allows to enter the input information.

 The analysis of IG and TR junctions of mice and humans can be

 performed exhaustively.
 Analysis of junctions of other species (rat, rabbit, trout) becomes progressively more available

 - Locus (radio buttons): IGH, IGK, IGL, TRA, TRB, TRG, TRD